コンテンツにスキップ

 "preview": "wrangler pages dev ./dist"

 wrangler gives you access to Cloudflare bindings, environment variables, and the cf object.
-Getting hot reloading or the astro dev server to work with Wrangler might require custom setup.
+Getting hot reloading of the astro dev server to work with Wrangler might require custom setup.
 See community examples.

 Currently, errors during running your application in Wrangler are not very useful, due to the minification of your code.
 For better debugging, you can add vite.build.minify = false setting to your astro.config.mjs.